Cutting Guide

 python --version

-If you don’t have Python, install it by clicking here.
+If you don’t have Python installed, install it by clicking here.
 In the installer, check the box to “Add python.exe to PATH”.

 Python installer

-After installation, close Terminal/PowerShell, reopen it, and verify again.
+After installing Python, close Terminal or Powershell, reopen it, and verify again.

 Upgrade pip